-^{}If you are repeating this course and have an old MyMathLab account, you might be able to get your account extended.
-To request this, please contact our Pearson representative at dennis.guevarra@pearsoned.com and provide the following information:
+^{}If you are repeating this course and have an old MyLabMath account, you might be able to get your account extended.
+To request this, please contact our Pearson representative at Christine.Cozens@PearsonEd.com and provide the following information:

 - Your full name and Concordia student ID number.